Offline Reinforcement Learning via Linear-Programming with Error-Bound Induced Constraints: Background

 \subsection{Model and Setup}

-\paragraph{Markov Decision Processes.} Consider an infinite-horizon MDP characterized by a tuple $\langle S,A,P,R,\gamma,\mu_0\rangle$, where $S=\{s^1,\cdots,s^{|S|}\}$ and $A=\{a^1,\cdots,a^{|A|}\}$ denote the state and action spaces of the agent, $R:S\times A\to [0,1]$ is the reward function\footnote{Note that we stick to the case of deterministic reward for ease of presentation.
+\paragraph{Discounted MDP.} Consider an infinite-horizon discounted MDP characterized by a tuple $\langle S,A,P,R,\gamma,\mu_0\rangle$, where $S=\{s^1,\cdots,s^{|S|}\}$ and $A=\{a^1,\cdots,a^{|A|}\}$ denote the state and action spaces of the agent, $R:S\times A\to [0,1]$ is the reward function\footnote{Note that we stick to the case of deterministic reward for ease of presentation as in the literature \citep{xie2021bellman,zhan2022offline}.
 Our results can be readily extended to the case of random rewards.}, $P:S\times A\to \Delta(S)$ denotes the transition kernel, $\gamma\in[0,1)$ denotes the discount factor, and $\mu_0\in\Delta(S)$ denotes the initial state distribution.
-We assume $S$ and $A$ are finite (but potentially very large), in order to ease the notation.
-However, our results later do not depend on the cardinalities of $S$ and $A$.
-Let $\pi:S\to \Delta(A)$ denote a Markov stationary policy of the agent, determining the distribution over actions at each state. {Each $\pi$ leads to a \textit{discounted occupancy} measure over the state-action spaces, denoted by { } where $\mathbb{P}_{\pi}(s_t=s,a_t=a;\mu_0)$ is the probability of the event of visiting the pair $(s,a)$ at time $t$ under the policy $\pi$, starting from $s_0\sim \mu_0(\cdot)$.
+We assume $S$ and $A$ are finite (but potentially very large), in order to ease the presentation.
+However, note that our results later do not depend on the cardinalities of $S$ and $A$ when function approximation is used.
+Let $\pi:S\to \Delta(A)$ denote a Markov stationary policy of the agent, determining the distribution over actions at each state. {Each $\pi$ leads to a \textit{discounted occupancy} measure over the state-action spaces, defined by where $\mathbb{P}_{\pi}(s_t=s,a_t=a;\mu_0)$ is the probability of the event of visiting the pair $(s,a)$ at time $t$ under the policy $\pi$, starting from $s_0\sim \mu_0(\cdot)$.

 } Correspondingly, with a slight abuse of notation, we use $\theta_{\pi,\mu_0}(s)=\sum_{a\in A}\theta_{\pi,\mu_0}(s,a)$ to denote the \textit{discounted occupancy measure over states}.
 For notational convenience, we concatenate the state-action occupancy measure $\theta_{\pi, \mu_0} (s,a)$ in a vector $\theta_{\pi, \mu_0}$, defined as